Searching for something?

 Who owns Beaulieu village?

-Lord Montagu owns the Beaulieu Estate, jointly with his elder son, Ralph.
+Beaulieu Estate, which includes the village itself, is now owned by Lord Montagu, jointly with his elder son, Ralph.